Devjosef/S.I.R.I.U.S./README.md

 - **Invalid Response**: Check the API documentation and ensure the request is correctly formatted.
 - **Shortcut Not Triggering**: Verify the shortcut setup and test with different phrases.

-## Contributing to Ai-Assistant-Siri
+## Contributing to S.I.R.I.U.S.

-Thank you for considering contributing to Ai-Assistant-Siri!
+Thank you for considering contributing to S.I.R.I.U.S.!
 I welcome contributions from the community.

 ### How to Contribute